jimdis/jimdis.github.io/_posts/2018-11-14-open-graph.md

 {% endraw %}
 {% endhighlight %}

-The above code in the "post" and "page" templates together with the front matter variables `image`, `image-class` and `image-alt` provided the solution I was looking for - now the featured image is inserted to the html doc with a proper alt tag and the default class "feature-image" unless I want a specific class specified in the front matter, and it is included in the open graph property `og:image`.
+The above modifications provided the solution I was looking for - now the featured image is inserted to the html doc with a proper alt tag and the default class "feature-image" unless I want a specific class specified in the front matter, and it is included in the open graph property `og:image`.
 Of course, I also had to modify the [main.scss](https://github.com/jimdis/jimdis.github.io/blob/master/assets/main.scss) to display the image properly depending on class.